Hold-Krykke-BA/Undervisning-og-Formidling/Assignment3_Optimization/README.md

 20213537,6 ns +/- 40180,77            512
 -------------------------------------------
 ```
+The use of a `BufferedReader` alone have increased the program mean runtime by 40,87%.

 ### Task 1.3
 ```diff
 - todo short text about how we completed this